ISOLDESolenoidalSpectrometer/ISSSort/README.md

 ## Dependencies

-You also need to have ROOT installed.
+You also need to have ROOT installed with a minumum standard that your compiler supports C++17.
 At the moment it works with v5 or v6, but let me know of any problems.

 ![Schematic for ISSSort](./.schematic_isssort.png)